Napalpí Indigenous Massacre: A 114-Year-Old Survivor Will Testify at the Trial

 Right to the truth for all

-“The expectation is that the community and society can continue to reconstruct the truth about what happened in Napalpí.
-It is also expected that the trial will have the same characteristics as the one for crimes against humanity during the last dictatorship, because it is a crime of equal importance.
-This would allow the community to have access to the right to the truth , as victims of state terrorism during the last dictatorship have.
-Furthermore, it would offer some sense of reparation and that the State assume its responsibility,” Diego Vigay, federal prosecutor of the Human Rights Unit of the Resistencia prosecutor's office, told Presentes.
+“The expectation is that the community and society can follow the process of reconstructing the truth about what happened in Napalpí.
+It is also hoped that the trial will have the same characteristics as a trial for crimes against humanity committed during the last dictatorship, because it is a crime of equal magnitude.
+This would allow the community to have access to the right to the truth , as the victims of state terrorism during the last dictatorship have.
+Furthermore, it should provide some form of reparation and ensure that the State assumes its responsibility,” Diego Vigay, federal prosecutor of the Human Rights Unit of the Resistencia Prosecutor's Office, told Presentes.

-The first hearing will begin at 8:00 a.m. on April 19, Day of the American Aborigine, at the House of Cultures in Resistencia, Chaco province.
+The first hearing will begin at 8:00 a.m. on April 19, Indigenous Peoples' Day, at the House of Cultures in Resistencia, Chaco Province.
 Opening statements will be presented there.
-Audiovisual recordings of interviews with survivors Pedro Balquinta and Rosa Grilo will also be played, as well as testimony from Qom historian Juan Chico , who died in June 2021 from Covid-19.
+Audiovisual recordings of interviews with survivors Pedro Balquinta and Rosa Grilo will also be shown, as well as the testimony of Qom historian Juan Chico , who died in June 2021 from Covid-19.

-Pedro and Rosa were among the 38 children who managed to escape the massacre.
-However, about half of them were handed over as servants in the towns of Quitilipi and Machagai, and the rest died along the way.
+Pedro and Rosa are among the 38 children who managed to escape the massacre.
+However, about half of them were given as servants in the towns of Quitilipi and Machagai, and the rest died along the way.

 Rosa Grilo is the only living survivor.
-She turned 114 on February 5th , celebrating during a sweltering day that began on Saturday, February 26th, and lasted two more days.
-From around the country, some 500 people, including family members, neighbors, and friends, came to visit her at her home in Machagai ("Lowland" in Qom), a city in the province of Chaco.
+She turned 114 on February 5th and celebrated with a very hot day that began on Saturday the 26th of that month and lasted for two more days.
+From different parts of the country, some five hundred people, including family, neighbors, and friends, came to see her at her home, located in Machagai (“Low Land” in Qom), a city in the province of Chaco.

 Rosa gets up at 6 a.m. and drinks bitter mate.
-“We make her rice pudding, and dinner has to be ready by 12 o'clock sharp.
-She eats very healthy,” her grandson, Herminio Gómez, told Presentes.
+“We make her rice pudding, and lunch has to be ready by noon sharp.
+She eats very healthily,” her grandson, Herminio Gómez, told Presentes.
 “She gets angry too.
 She remembers the beginning of her life.
 We stay and listen to her.
 She teaches us,” he added.

-Herminio also said that Rosa "is in good health," but that she hasn't seen a doctor for six or seven months because "she doesn't have the means to travel to the village."
-He also complained that their community "lacks water" and that they are asking for "rural electrification."
+Herminio also said that Rosa “is in good health,” but that she hasn't seen a doctor in about six or seven months because “she doesn't have the means to get to town.”
+He also complained that his community “lacks water” and that they are requesting “rural electrification.”.

-At the time of the massacre, Rosa was a child, “but not that young, that's why I remember,” she said in an interview conducted by the Human Rights Unit of the Federal Prosecutor's Office in Resistencia on November 27, 2018, to gather her testimony.
-She emphasized: What happened was never discussed; it's only now that it's being discussed.”
+At the time of the massacre, Rosa was a child, “but not that young, that’s why I remember,” she said in an interview conducted by the Human Rights Unit of the Federal Prosecutor’s Office in Resistencia on November 27, 2018, to gather her testimony.
+She emphasized: What happened was never talked about; only now is it being discussed.”

-“It's very sad for me because they killed my father, and I almost don't want to remember it, because it makes my heart ache.
-A plane from above was dropping bags, and they fell to the ground, killing them there.
-My grandfather and my mother were shouting, 'Let's shoot, let's shoot.'
-I don't know why they killed so many children and adults; the suffering was so great,” the survivor said.
+“It’s very sad for me because they killed my dad, and I almost don’t want to remember it because it breaks my heart.
+A plane was dropping bags from above, and they would fall to the ground and be killed there.
+My grandfather and my mother were shouting, ‘Shoot, shoot!’
+I don’t know why they killed so many children and adults; there was so much suffering,” the survivor recounted.

-He also said that the communities were firing from the mountains "because we wanted to survive."
-"I don't want to see it happen again.
+He also said that the communities were firing from the mountains “because we wanted to survive.”
+“I don’t want to see it happen again.
 These things hurt.
-How can you not feel like family?" he concluded.
+How can you not feel for your family?” he concluded.

-“There's an issue of traumatic memory that has to do with the fact that the four survivors were children when the massacre occurred and only spoke when they were in their 80s or 90s.
-They endured many decades of terror, of fear.
-Many of the victims, from the Qom people, lost their language, and a large part of the population, due to the terror it represented.
-It was risky to know the language,” the ad hoc prosecutor handling the case explained regarding these testimonies.
+“There is an issue of traumatic memory related to the fact that the four survivors were children when the massacre occurred and only spoke about it when they were 80 or 90 years old.
+Many decades passed because of the terror, because of the fear.
+Many of the victims from the Qom community lost their language, and a large part of the population lost it because of the terror it represented.
+Knowing the language was risky,” explained the ad hoc prosecutor handling the case regarding these testimonies.

-How the trial came to an end after so many years
+How did the trial come about after so many years?

-The Fiscal Unit in charge learned of the massacre following a demand for justice from the Colonia Aborigen .
-"They were talking about a crime that had all the hallmarks of a crime against humanity," Vigay emphasized.
+The Prosecutor's Office became aware of the massacre after the community of Colonia Aborigen .
+"They spoke of a crime that had all the characteristics of a crime against humanity," Vigay emphasized.

-Thus, in 2014, a search for records and testimonies began, which constituted the preliminary investigation that now serves as evidence of the massacre.
+Thus, since 2014, a search for records and testimonies was initiated, which constituted the preliminary investigation that today serves as proof of the massacre.

-“The Colonia Aborigen community, together with the Napalpí Foundation, had been working extensively to reconstruct historical memory.
+“The Colonia Aborigen community, together with the Napalpí Foundation, had been doing extensive work to reconstruct historical memory.
 We relied on that.
-There was extensive research into the massacre, and we incorporated several books, historical and scientific research by anthropologists, sociologists, and historians into the investigation,” the prosecutor explained.
+There were multiple investigations into the massacre, and we incorporated several books, historical and scientific research by anthropologists, sociologists, and historians into our investigation,” the prosecutor explained.

-They also took testimony from investigators, as well as from the children and grandchildren of the survivors.
-They also requested assistance from various public, provincial, and national organizations, such as the National Archives , the Chaco Historical Archives , and the Chamber of Deputies, "because there are sessions from that time where socialist deputies denounced the massacre," he said.
+They also took statements from researchers, as well as from the children and grandchildren of the survivors.
+They also requested collaboration from various public, provincial, and national agencies, such as the National General Archive , the Chaco Historical Archive , and the Chamber of Deputies, "because there are records from that time where socialist deputies denounced the massacre," he indicated.

-During the trial, approximately 50 witnesses will testify, half of them Indigenous.
-"Oral accounts are fundamental to Indigenous culture, and these children and grandchildren who are testifying are practically doing so in the first person, recounting the story of their mother, grandmother, and grandfather," the prosecutor commented.
+Throughout the trial hearings, approximately 50 witnesses will testify, half of them Indigenous.
+“Oral narratives are fundamental in Indigenous culture, and these children and grandchildren who are testifying are essentially doing so in the first person, recounting the stories of their mothers, grandmothers, and grandfathers,” the prosecutor commented.
 The verdict will be translated into the Qom and Moqoit languages.

-The hearings, meanwhile, will be in-person, public, with priority access for Indigenous people, and will also be broadcast on social media .
-This was proposed by the Chaco Human Rights Secretariat, the plaintiff in the trial .
-The first four and the last will be held at the House of Cultures in Chaco, while two of them (May 10 and 11) will be held at the Haroldo Conti Cultural Memory Center in Buenos Aires.
+The hearings, meanwhile, will be in person, public, with priority access for Indigenous people, and will also be broadcast via social media .
+This was proposed by the Chaco Human Rights Secretariat, a plaintiff in the trial .
+The first four and the last will take place at the House of Cultures in Chaco, while two of them (May 10 and 11) will be held at the Haroldo Conti Cultural Center for Memory in Buenos Aires.

 Witness schedule

-On April 26, interviews with survivors Melitona Enrique and Rosa Chara will be replayed, while Ramona Pinay, David García, Analía Noriega, and investigators Mariana Giordano, Graciela Bergallo, and Neri Tete Romero will give testimony.
+On April 26, interviews with survivors Melitona Enrique and Rosa Chara will be broadcast, while Ramona Pinay, David García, Analía Noriega and researchers Mariana Giordano, Graciela Bergallo and Neri Tete Romero will give testimony.

-On April 27, the filmed testimony of Felipa Laleqori will be shown, and investigators Pedro Solans, Teresa Artieda, Laura Rosso, Gabriela Barrios, Alejandro Jasinski, Rubén Guillón, and Luciano Sánchez will testify.
+In turn, on April 27, the filmed testimony of Felipa Laleqori will be shown and the investigators Pedro Solans, Teresa Artieda, Laura Rosso, Gabriela Barrios, Alejandro Jasinski, Rubén Guillón and Luciano Sánchez will testify.

-On May 3, the descendants of survivors of the Massacre will testify: Matilde and Salustiano Romualdo, Sabino Irigoyen, Cristina Gómez, Lucia Pereira, Cristian Enríquez and Guillermo Ortega, and the Qom and Moqoit indigenous researchers: Raúl Fernández, Raquel Esquivel, Gustavo Gómez, Viviana Notagay, Juan Carlos Martínez and Florencio Ruiz.
+For their part, on May 3, the descendants of survivors of the Massacre will testify: Matilde and Salustiano Romualdo, Sabino Irigoyen, Cristina Gómez, Lucia Pereira, Cristian Enríquez and Guillermo Ortega, and the indigenous Qom and Moqoit researchers: Raúl Fernández, Raquel Esquivel, Gustavo Gómez, Viviana Notagay, Juan Carlos Martínez and Florencio Ruiz.

 On May 10, investigators Marcelo Musante, Nicolás Iñigo Carrera, Jorge Ubertalli, Lena Davila, Alejandro Covello, Alejandra Aragón and Eva Nazar Gaulo will testify at the Haroldo Conti.

-On May 11, at the same venue, Silvina Turner, Valeria Mapelman, Carlos Salamanca, Héctor Trinchero, Mariano Nagy, Diana Lenton, and Eugenio Zaffaroni will testify.
+On May 11, in the same place, Silvina Turner, Valeria Mapelman, Carlos Salamanca, Héctor Trinchero, Mariano Nagy, Diana Lenton and Eugenio Zaffaroni will present their testimony.

-Finally, on May 19, the prosecutor's office and the plaintiffs will hold their arguments at the House of Cultures in Resistencia, Chaco.
+Finally, on May 19, the prosecution's arguments and the plaintiffs' complaints will be presented at the House of Cultures in Resistencia, Chaco.

 The Qom and Moqoit communities, as well as the prosecution, hope that this trial will bring reparations.